Leatherman Skeletool CX Review

 Our Analysis and Test Results

-The Leatherman Skeletool is a departure from the tool-proliferating devices we've tested.
+The Leatherman Skeletool CX departs from the many other tool-proliferating devices we've tested.
 It is simply pliers, a blade, and Leatherman's proprietary bit driver.
 In such a distilled package, Leatherman has optimized the function of these few tools.
-Also, the Skeletool is lighter than its competition.
+Also, the Skeletool CX is lighter than its competition, which is evident in the numerous cutouts, casing, and tools.
 It carries better than any other full-size device we've tested.
-It is elegant and clean in both its portability and ergonomics.
-Its few features are very well executed.
-If those are the features that matter, it might be the best option for you.
+Its portability and ergonomics are elegant and clean; the few features are well executed.
+If those are the features that matter to you, it might be the best option, period.

 Performance Comparison